Last updated: 03/04/2014

 the value of electronic money transfer, including when the transfer is carried out in several operations which appear to be interrelated, amounts to or exceeds the value of 2.000 TL;

-the intended transaction is inconsistent with the previous trade relationship.
+the intended transaction is inconsistent with the previous business relationship.

 CDD shall be undertaken prior to the establishment of a business relationship or execution of the transaction in question.
-The obligated parties, including lawyers, shall also obtain information on the scope and aim if the intended transaction prior to the establishment of business relations.
+The obligated parties, including lawyers, shall also obtain information on the scope and aim of the intended transaction prior to the establishment of a business relationship.